Our belief is that lasting and systemic change will only be possible when people with direct experience of poverty are helping to lead that change.

 Community Commissioners

-We will be seeking up to 20 individuals from Bournemouth, Christchurch and Poole who have experience of struggling against poverty and are willing to share their wisdom, to become part of the Commission process (usually over 18 months).
-Time will be spent getting to know one another, listening and learning from each other, building confidence and bringing their wisdom to influence decisions, policies and systems.
-It will enable Commissioners to find their voice and be heard in a safe supported space, along with others who are struggling against poverty.
+The group of 16 individual Community Commissioners from Bournemouth, Christchurch and Poole who have experience of struggling against poverty have been meeting together since March 2025.
+They have been willing to share their wisdom, to become part of the Commission process (usually over 18 months).
+Time is spent getting to know one another, listening and learning from each other, building confidence and bringing their wisdom to influence decisions, policies and systems.
+It enables Commissioners to find their voice and be heard in a safe supported space, along with others who are struggling against poverty.

 Civic & Business Commissioners

-The Community Commissioners then invite up to 20 local leaders and people in positions of power (Civic & Business Commissioners) to join them to set up a Poverty Truth Commission.
+The Community Commissioners then invited a similar number of local leaders and people in positions of power (Civic & Business Commissioners) to join them at the launch and begin their journey together on the Poverty Truth Commission.
 Which leaders are invited depends on the key issues identified by the Community Commissioners.
-Together the Community and Civic Commissioners will explore and address the persistent problems of poverty, unlock creative solutions and bring about deep culture change.
+Together the Commissioners will explore and address the persistent problems of poverty, unlock creative solutions and bring about deep culture change.

 Hosted By